fernandodilland/web-traffic-connections/README.md

 `2021-06`

 Features:
-- Creation of the extension
+- Creation of the extension.

+`2021-07`

+Features:
+- An unnecessary permit was removed.

 ## License